Managing obesity in children and adolescents

 These resources may be particularly useful:

-- Videos showing how to raise the issue with families in a non-judgemental and supportive way
+- Guides on how to raise the issue with families in a non-judgemental and supportive way

 - Short, free training modules on aspects of child and adolescent obesity for health professionals